zuohuahua/Quicksilver/README.md

 Quicksilver
 =================
-Quicksilver is one fork of Compound.
+Quicksilver is a debit and credit protocol based on a modification of Compound that provides debit and credit mining capabilities for FilDA.
+It runs on both Elastos and Heco (Huobi ecosystem).

 ### ELA Testnet
 |       Contract       |                  Address                   |